Literary-Insights/blog/src/content/blog/Complete Infidel's Guide to the Koran, The - Robert Spencer.txt-1.md

 - Policies around immigration, foreign aid to countries like Pakistan need reevaluation based on realistic understanding of Koran and doctrines of deception it contains.

- Based on the content and context provided, here is a summary:
+ Based on the content and context provided,

 The passage discusses determining whether an "Infidel polity" (non-Muslim society or government) survives or becomes an Islamic Sharia polity.
 It argues that Western leaders are willfully blind to threats posed by radicals misusing verses from the Koran and intimidation tactics of U.S.-based Islamic groups.
 The survival of free societies is at grave risk if principles of legal equality and freedom of speech are abandoned in the face of jihadist threats.
 Before it's too late and societies' principles are compromised, leaders need to study the Koran themselves to understand these threats.